codelittinc/engineering-hiring/README.md

 2. Commit the exercise in the README.md of the project
 3. Share with the candidate's email

 Usually, we give four days for the person to submit the exercise.
-Bear in mind that the candidate may already have another job and already has its schedules.
-Explain them that they have four days to finish it, but if for any reason it is not enough then the candidate should send you an email just to let you know that you should expect a solution by when.
+Bear in mind that the candidate may already have another job.
+Explain to them that they have four days to finish it, but if for any reason it is not enough then the candidate should send you an email just to let you know that you should expect a solution by when.

 #### Action items